-- 4. Develop a computer-based cognitive training system for TBI subjects: - A. VAST has completed testing individuals with the divergent thinking technology and has followed up with the development of a novel virtual reality platform to incorporate new cognitive testing. - 5.
+- B. A neuroprotective drug, owned by UM and discovered by Dr. Rau, has been tested and has significant therapeutic potential for victims of TBI. - C. FYR Diagnostics LLC, a start-up biotechnology company has been formed to develop novel microRNA biomarkers for the diagnosis of chronic traumatic encephalopathy (CTE), a neurodegenerative disease caused by repeated head trauma. - 4.
+Develop a computer-based cognitive training system for TBI subjects: - A. VAST has completed testing individuals with the divergent thinking technology and has followed up with the development of a novel virtual reality platform.
+Feasibility of VR head mounted display has been completed, 3 new original VR cognitive tests have been developed and incorporation of eye-tracking technology is underway - 5.
 Complete development and testing of post-traumatic epilepsy diagnostic analysis program: - A. N-SITE has incorporated all of the TBI electroencephalogram (EEG) data from Massachusetts General Hospital.
 The data is currently being processed through the deep-thinking program to extract variables of interest that can be assessed as biomarkers of epilepsy.
+First potential EEG biomarkers of epilepsy have been identified and are currently being validated.

 - Jobs

-- · Clinical trials coordinator-Neural Injury Center
+- Clinical trials coordinator-Neural Injury Center

 - · Research specialist

 - Post-doctoral fellow

 - Computer programmers (2)-VAST & N-Site

 - Research technicians (2)

 - Biostatistician

 - Molecular Biologist

-- Neuropsychologist-Neural Injury Center
+- · Neuropsychologist-Neural Injury Center